On this page

 The common cold is an infection of the upper respiratory tract - the nose, nasal passages and the throat.
 There are more than 200 viruses that can cause colds.
 The primary family of viruses that cause common colds in adults are the rhinoviruses.
 There are more than one hundred kinds of rhinoviruses.
 These are also called "nose viruses", based on a Greek word "rhino" meaning nose.

 Symptoms usually show up about two days after a person becomes infected.
-Early signs of a cold are a sore, scratchy throat, sneezing, and a runny nose.
-Other symptoms that may occur later include headache, stuffy nose, watering eyes, hacking cough, chills, muscle aches, and general malaise (ill-feeling) lasting from 2 to 7 days.
+Early signs of a cold are red eyes, a sore throat, sneezing, and a runny nose.
+Other symptoms that may occur include headache, stuffy nose, watering eyes, hacking cough, chills, muscle aches, and general malaise (ill-feeling) lasting from 2 to 7 days.
 Some cases may last for two weeks.
 The common cold may be accompanied by:

-(Our OSH Answers How Do Particulates Enter the Respiratory System? explains more about parts of the respiratory tract.)
+The OSH Answers How Do Particulates Enter the Respiratory System? explains more about parts of the respiratory tract.

 These inflammations may make one more susceptible to more serious complications such as

 Yes, it is even possible to be exposed to cold viruses and not become infected.
 When people are infected, they can be asymptomatic (i.e., showing no symptoms); this is called a sub-clinical infection since the infection is not causing a disease.
-Most people with colds show mild symptoms but severe colds can send one to bed with all the nasty symptoms of headache, fever, aches and pains all over, stuffy nose and coughing.
+Most people with colds show mild symptoms but severe colds can have symptoms of headache, fever, aches and pains all over, stuffy nose and coughing.